vtex/ux-writing/docs/text-patterns/empty-states.md

 ## 👎 Don'ts

 - Avoid emojis as the single source of communication in empty states.
 They lack the seriousness we must convey.
+Prefer illustrations paired with text.
 - Don't trigger anxiety with empty states.
 Be mindful of the balance between emphasis and stress.

-💡Examples